sheguloves/blog/_posts/2016-08-01-angular-set-focus-when-action-happen.md

 });
 ```

-Since we need to reset the trigger/focusInput property in the directive, '=' is used for two-way databinding.
-In the first directive, '@' was sufficient.
-Also note that when using '@' we compare the trigger value to "true" since @ always results in a string.
+Since we need to reset the trigger/focusInput property in the directive, `'='` is used for two-way databinding.
+In the first directive, `'@'` was sufficient.
+Also note that when using `'@'` we compare the trigger value to `"true"` since `'@'` always results in a string.